 \subsection{Preliminaries}

-While our approach scales in principle to an arbitrary number of individuals, we focus our description on the two-person case to keep the exposition simple.
+We focus our description on the two-person case to keep the exposition simple.
 We also demonstrate results on the one-person case, which is simply an extension of the two-person case.
 In particular, we apply our method to the one-person case by setting $X^0 = X^1$.
-Please see \S~\ref{sec:supp-method} for details on the differences between the two-person and one-person cases.
+Please see Appendix~\S~\ref{sec:supp-method} for details on the differences between the two cases.

-\para{Large Multimodal Models} An LMM is a model that takes as input an image and a text prompt and produces text output that answers the prompt based on the image.
+\para{Large Multimodal Models.} An LMM is a model that takes as input an image and a text prompt and produces text output that answers the prompt based on the image.
 Our framework is agnostic to the architecture of the LMM.
-LMMs are typically trained to respond to wide variety of instructions \cite{liu2023llava,Dai2023InstructBLIPTG}, but at the same time, LMMs are prone to hallucination \cite{damonlpsg2023vcd,li2023evaluating}.
-Handling cases of hallucination is a key challenge when using LMMs, and we mitigate this issue by aggregating information across several samples from the LMM.
+LMMs are typically trained to respond to a wide variety of instructions \citep{liu2023llava,Dai2023InstructBLIPTG}.
+However, LMMs are prone to hallucination \citep{damonlpsg2023vcd,li2023evaluating}.
+Handling cases of hallucination is a key challenge when using LMMs.
+We mitigate this issue by aggregating information across several samples from the LMM.

-\para{Pose representation.} We use a human body model \cite{SMPL-X:2019} to represent each person $p \in \{0,1\}$.
+\para{Pose representation.} We use a human body model \citep{SMPL-X:2019} to represent each person $p \in \{0,1\}$.
 The body model is composed of a pose parameter that defines the joint rotations $\boldsymbol{\theta} \in \mathbb{R}^{d_\theta \times 3}$, where $d_\theta$ is the number of joints, and a shape parameter $\boldsymbol{\beta} \in \mathbb{R}^{d_\beta}$, where $d_\beta$ is the dimensions of the shape parameter.
 We can apply a global rotation $\boldsymbol{\Phi} \in \mathbb{R}^{3}$ and translation $\boldsymbol{t} \in \mathbb{R}^{3}$ to place each person in the world coordinate space.
 The full set of parameters for each person is denoted by $\boldsymbol{X}^p = [\boldsymbol{\theta}^p, \boldsymbol{\beta}^p, \boldsymbol{\Phi}^p, \boldsymbol{t}^p]$.
 For simplicity, we refer to the parameter set $(\boldsymbol{X}^0, \boldsymbol{X}^1)$ as $\boldsymbol{X}$.